hth313/OS4/doc/reference.rst

 .. index:: error handling

 These error routines are the same as found in the Extended Functions module and later 41CX.
-They are provided in OS4 as they do not exist in 41C and 41CV.
+They are provided by OS4 as they do not exist in 41C and 41CV.
 Thus, if you rely on OS4 they are now available on all HP-41 variants.